jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 I ran tests for a car with these inputs:

-* is the key close to the starter?
+* is the key close to the ignition?
 * is the brake being pressed?
 * was the start button pressed?
 * is the car in park?